ChrstphrHll/npc_gen/students/Rasy Merlara.md

 ---
 # Rasy Merlara
 ### Description
-- Dwarf Wizard from Shadesburry Initiative
+- Dwarf Wizard from Aldercrown Empire
 - 1st year Exploration student in Alderden
 - shoulder length wavy blonde hair that's messy, Pale Brown eyes, and Dark Tan skin
 - Is Reflective and Ungrateful, and has Spiritualism as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes